top of page

 While doing genealogy research, you gather clues.
 As you gather those clues together, you create a pile of evidence about an ancestor.
 Hopefully, you'll gather so much evidence that if you saw your ancestor walking down the street, you'd be able to pick them out.

-What are sources in genealogy?
+What are Sources in Genealogy?

 In genealogy, a source can be anything that provides you information about your ancestor.